RagnarTheViking/nillys-realm-client-26.2.4/README.txt

 This client can be used with other sources if you modify it, search up SEEMELATER to see anything you have to fix, everything that I did wrong, I commented out with the tag SEEMELATER.

 This is just something to start off with.

+Fonts need to be added, I only fixed the errors, didn't add anything else.